March 20,2019 4:25 PM EST

-Prices for the benchmark for the 10-year U.S. Treasury dipped sharply, lifting yields to 2.79% from Thursday''s 2.75%.
+Prices for the benchmark 10-year U.S. Treasury gained sharply, lowering yields to 2.53% from Tuesday''s 2.61%.
 Treasury prices and yields move in opposite directions.

 Oil prices regained $1.09 to $60.12 U.S. a barrel.